tanaikech/FetchApp/README.md

 ## 1. fetch(url, params)

 This method is used for running a single request.
 This method uses `UrlFetchApp.fetch()`.
-Each type of "url" and "params" is string and object, respectively. "params" uses the object of `UrlFetchApp.fetch(url, params)`.
+The type of "url" and "params" are string and object, respectively. "params" uses the object of `UrlFetchApp.fetch(url, params)`.
 In this method, a property of `body` is added.

 ### Sample script

-As a sample situation, it supposes to convert PDF file to new Google Document using the method of [files.create](https://developers.google.com/drive/api/v3/reference/files/create) Drive API v3.
+As an example, this is how one may convert a PDF file to a new Google Document using the method of [files.create](https://developers.google.com/drive/api/v3/reference/files/create).
+(Drive API v3)

 ```javascript
 function sample1() {